Seneca-244200/OOP-Workshops/WS07/readme.md

 # Workshop #7: Derived Classes & Custom I/O Operators

-- **Version 1.1 Update:** The console entry test prompt and data entry have been corrected.

-    *If you have already submitted the workshop as it was, there is no need to resubmit.
-This change does not affect any part of the workshop development.*

 In this workshop, you will work with classes organized in a hierarchical structure, focusing on creating derived classes and implementing custom input/output operators.

 ## Learning Outcomes